The task of writing two short answers (short essay questions), was removed from the GED Science test a few years ago.

 Vocabulary and knowing basic science concepts help you feel like you’re in familiar territory.

-But what counts is: how well can you digest scientific information.
+But what counts is: how well you can digest scientific information.

 Get good at reading charts and tables, get familiar with science topics, spend some time watching science video lessons and taking practice tests, and you will pass the GED Science test.